 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.

-This section of the most popular chapter for weddings is specifically about the many ways that people love each other and the qualities of love.
+This section of the most popular chapter in Corinthians for weddings is specifically about the many ways that people love each other and the qualities of love.
 If you strive to reach a high level in your love for each other, this can be a great choice.

 Song of Solomon 2: 10-13, and 8: 6-7